The process of permanently stopping your course (degree) before completion.

 Do I need to withdraw from my course if I’m studying somewhere else?

 If you decide to study at another institution, this does not automatically remove you from your course at the University of Melbourne.
-You must submit a course withdrawal request to avoid financial liability.
+You must submit a course withdrawal request to avoid financial or academic liability.
 VTAC and/or other institutions are not responsible for advising the University if you decide to study elsewhere.

 Visa implications for international students